Mackenzie549/themagnificent-7/README.md

 Thoughts

-I didn't go into detail for the different types.
+-I didn't go into detail for the different typing in TS.
 Ideally I'd have a condensed verison of Player/Team/Element Type.
 This would allow for easier validation on the FE.
 I did create these types, but to save on filtering and sorting I left it out of this MVP

-This is similar to how I filtered by position.
+-This is similar to how I filtered by position.
 The code assumes this is always going to be a GK/DEF/MID/FOR setup This currently is hardcoded although available from the API call in the element type property.
 This could be more dynamic by generating the positions from here

-This MVP doesn't account for players tying on the same level of magnificence.
+-This MVP doesn't account for players tying on the same level of magnificence.
 Currently it sorts and just takes the top value

-Error handling works: Testing API at 11:20 and got "Game is updating" error :)
+-Error handling works: Testing API at 11:20am on Saturday and got "Game is updating" error :)

+-I'd prefer if some of the heavy lifting was done on the backend.
+For example ordering by magnificence score, then allowing the FE to limit it's selection of players.
+Would save on loading and processing time on the FE